exasol/websocket-api/docs/commands/createPreparedStatementV1.md

-### CreatePreparedStatement: Creates a prepared statement
+### createPreparedStatement: Creates a prepared statement

 This command creates a prepared statement.